Understanding LSD and Its Risks

 - Chills

-Long-Term Risks of LSD
+Long-Term Risks of Acid

 Chronic use of LSD can lead to persistent mental health changes.
-These long-term risks demonstrate the potentially severe consequences of repeated LSD exposure.
+These long-term risks demonstrate the potentially severe consequences of repeated exposure.

 - Persistent psychosis: Long-lasting episodes of paranoia or visual disturbances